MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Experimental results and analysis

-\section{Experimental Results and Analysis}
+\section{Experimental results and analysis}

-\subsection{Main Results}
+\subsection{Main results}

-In our main experiments, we compare \textbf{MA-SAPO} with three families of baselines: (1) single-pass prompting methods including Direct Generation, Chain-of-Thought (CoT), and Role Assignment, (2) retrieval-augmented generation (RAG) without reasoning assets, and (3) multi-agent frameworks such as MAD and MARS.
-As outlined in Section~4.2, we evaluate on both HelpSteer1 and HelpSteer2 using the five annotated quality dimensions and their normalized average score as metrics.
-The results are shown in Table~\ref{tab:main_helpsteer}.
+In our main experiments, we compare \textbf{MA-SAPO} with three groups of baselines: (1) single-pass prompting methods (\textit{Direct Generation}, \textit{CoT}, and \textit{Role Assignment}), (2) retrieval-augmented generation (\textit{RAG}) without reasoning assets, and (3) multi-agent frameworks (\textit{MAD} and \textit{MARS}).
+As shown in Table~\ref{tab:main_helpsteer}, \textbf{MA-SAPO} consistently achieves the best results across both HelpSteer1 and HelpSteer2 under both GPT-4o and Llama3-8B.
+Single-pass methods remain limited because they revise prompts without diagnostic grounding, often leading to brittle or inconsistent improvements.
+Role Assignment provides more explicit guidance, but still depends heavily on predefined roles.
+RAG benefits from retrieved exemplars, but without explicit reasoning about their usefulness, its refinements remain heuristic and less reliable.

-In detail, Single-pass methods provide the simplest form of optimization, but their weakness lies in performing edits in isolation.
-Direct Generation and CoT are essentially one-shot rewrites that lack diagnostic grounding, which makes their improvements brittle and often inconsistent across metrics.
-Role Assignment can guide the model to consider multiple aspects explicitly, yet it still suffers from over-reliance on handcrafted role descriptions and cannot adapt when those roles fail to cover task-specific subtleties.
-RAG improves upon these by injecting exemplars, but the optimization process remains unguided: retrieved examples are consumed without explanation of why they are useful, leaving the refinement process heuristic and prone to inconsistency.
-As a result, these methods either underperform on complex prompts or achieve higher scores only at the cost of verbosity and drift in task semantics.